HazyResearch/deepdive/doc/walkthrough.md

     })
 {% endhighlight %}

 The `udf/ext_people.py` Python script takes sentences records as an input, and outputs a people record for each (potentially multi-word) person phrase found in the sentence.
+Note that if you wanted to add debug output, you can print to *stderr* instead of stdout and the messages would appear in the log file.

 <a id="pipelines" href="#"> </a>